As the

 rubber pad that grips the floor and also clings to the kilim.
 One good

 product is Rubber Anchor, marketed by Jade Industries.
-I much
+Solid rubber pads

-open mesh types.
+are much better than open mesh types, though they are a bit more expensive.
 You simply trim the pad to the shape of the kilim,

 cutting it about an inch smaller on all sides.
 The rubber cuts easily